Periploca calophylla

 What traditional systems uses this plant?

-This plant, Periploca calophylla, is traditionally utilized in various parts of Africa as a medicinal remedy for treating ailments such as skin infections, stomach pains, and malaria.
+This plant, Periploca calophylla, is traditionally utilized in various Southeast Asian cultures as a medicinal herb to treat skin ailments, digestive issues, and inflammatory conditions.

 Evidence Level: ★☆☆☆☆